 I began to discover a possible answer when visiting the Housesteads Museum on Hadrian’s Wall.
 As I entered the visitor centre I was struck by a Romano-British relief showing three monk-type characters, the sign said they were called the Genii Cucullati.
-I wanted to know who were the mysterious monk-like characters on the relief and how were they related to the Romano-British?
+I wanted to know who were the mysterious hooded characters on the relief and how were they related to the Romano-British?

-Throughout the past two centuries, excavations in Romano-Celtic settlements on both Britain and the European Continent have turned up a number of representations of a hooded deity interpreted to be cult objects of the genius cucullatus.
+Throughout the past two centuries, excavations in Romano-Celtic settlements on both Britain and the European Continent have turned up a number of representations of a hooded entity interpreted to be cult objects of the genius cucullatus.
 Providing a case for the origin and identity of the cult has been a challenge for archaeologists because, as with many topics in the study of Celtic culture, the only information available is encoded in the relief carvings and votive objects depicting the deities.

 The Genii Cucullati were “Hooded Spirits” and their images appear in two key locations in Britain, the Cotswolds, and Northumbria – a direct correlation with the concentration of Black Monk sightings.
-Also, in Britain the Cucullati are depicted in triple form, probably revealing a Celtic influence.
+Also, in Britain the Cucullati are depicted in triple form, still hooded, probably revealing a Celtic influence.
 Celtic Scholar Miranda Green wrote “The cult of the Genii Cucullati appears to have embraced profound and sophisticated belief systems” and that “such traditions did not wholly die after the coming of Christianity.”
-She believed that these hooded figures left an impression of supernatural power in our countryside.
+She believed that these hooded figures seem to have left an impression of supernatural power in our countryside.

 Is it possible that the Genii are in fact the spectres that are seen today appearing in a form that we would understand today?
 With a concentration of black monk sightings in the Cotswolds, is possible that Romano-British people began their cult based on these sightings?